Guidance for Applicants on the SFI Narrative CV

 SFI is implementing the narrative CV to align with DORA principles by:

-- Changing the way SFI assesses researchers for funding, through the use of a narrative CV and novel scoring methodology.
+• Changing the way SFI assesses researchers for funding through the use of a narrative CV and novel scoring methodology.

 The San Francisco Declaration on Research Assessment (DORA) recognises the need to improve the ways in which the outputs of scholarly research are evaluated beyond widely used journal impact factors.
-The declaration was published in 2012 and a set of recommendations were developed by journal editors and publishers at the Annual Meeting of the American Society for Cell Biology in San Francisco.
-The declaration has become a worldwide initiative and to date, more than 2,400 organisations and 18,500 individuals in 153 countries have signed up to DORA.
+The declaration was published in 2012, and a set of recommendations were developed by journal editors and publishers at the Annual Meeting of the American Society for Cell Biology in San Francisco.
+The declaration has become a worldwide initiative and, to date, more than 2,400 organisations and 18,500 individuals in 153 countries have signed up to DORA.

 DORA Funders Discussion Group

 SFI is a member of the DORA Funders Discussion Group which was set up in March 2020.
 This community of practice was established to promote discussion and communication about research assessment reform in line with DORA principles.
 DORA members are from both public and private research funders.
 The group is made up of public and private funders and meets every quarter.
-SFI has presented at the funder group discussion, a summary of which can be found here.
+SFI has presented at the funder group discussion, a summary of which can be found at DORA.

 Resume for Researchers Joint Funders Group